2023-12-30 01:32:27

 Sherbrooke resident Michael Laroche recognizes that his electric van consumes its charge more quickly when a trailer is attached to his vehicle.

-Mr. Laroche replaced his Ford F-150 pickup truck with its electric twin, the F-150 Lightning, about a year and a half ago.
+Mr. Laroche replaced his Ford F-150 pickup truck with its electric twin, the F-150 Lightning, regarding a year and a half ago.
 “When I drive without the trailer, I can make the round trip from Montreal without having to reload my vehicle,” he says.

 From Sherbrooke, it is a round trip of approximately 300 kilometers.
 “But when I use the trailer, I have to recharge the truck for 20 to 25 minutes using a fast charging station,” says the man who makes his living installing charging stations for electric vehicles.